wukrit/slack-app-template/README.md

 # slack-app-template

 This is a basic app for working with Slack interactions and the Slack Web API.
-The current implementation posts back "Hello, world!" to the user for any interaction.
+The current implementation posts back "Hello, [your name]!" in response to any interaction.

 ## Running the App
 Install [Bundler](https://bundler.io/):